Visit the IMS website for additional information

-If you're involved with materials and their fabrication, their performance and behavior, their analysis and evaluation, or the equipment needed to conduct these studies, you should be a member of The International Metallographic Society.
+If you're involved with materials and their fabrication, their performance and behavior, their analysis and evaluation, or the equipment needed to conduct these studies, you should be a member of The International Metallographic Society, an affiliate society of ASM International.
 Of special interest to our members, too, are techniques for microstructural examination, analysis and evaluation including light, electron and acoustical microscopy; quantitative/ computer-aided microstructural analysis; metallography, ceramography and resinography; and allied sciences for physical and chemical analysis.

 Among your fellow members, you'll find automotive and aerospace engineers; materials scientists from the nuclear, electronic, transportation and defense industries; university, national laboratory and technical college personnel; suppliers and manufacturers of laboratory equipment and related services; and a host of other scientists, consultants, teachers, students and technicians.

-IMS members may opt to receive Materials Characterization, the international journal that's published ten times annually and widely cited by the scientific community.
-IMS membership also brings you Slip Lines, the IMS quarterly newsletter, featuring a calendar of upcoming meetings, industry news, membership updates, metallurgical briefs, employment opportunities and more.
+IMS members may opt to receive Metallography Microstructure and Analysis, an international journal that's published six times annually and widely cited by the scientific community.
+IMS membership also brings you Slip Lines, the IMS e-newsletter, featuring a calendar of upcoming meetings, industry news, membership updates, metallurgical briefs, employment opportunities and more.

 The annual IMS Convention, North America's biggest materials characterization event, is a one-of-a-kind opportunity to learn from the experiences of others in your industry, gain valuable insights by sharing ideas, and broaden your network of contacts.
 Each year, the convention features a symposium with internationally renowned speakers presenting papers on the latest developments (with published proceedings available to you as an IMS member); a technical meeting, keynoted by a world authority, which provides a forum for the presentation of technical papers on a wide range of topics; and a commercial exposition featuring the latest advances in equipment for metallography, microscopy and chemical analysis.